 How to improve your Ad quality score or relevant score

-All these can be done by having a high-quality score in Google Ads (Adwords) and relevant score in case of Facebook ads and Instagram Ads.
+All these can be done by having a high-quality score in Google Ads (Adwords) and a relevant score in the case of Facebook ads and Instagram Ads.

 Here are some of the things you should consider doing to get your banner ads cheaper

 Fast loading Mobile pages

 All advertising platforms, be it Google Ads, Facebook Ads, Instagram Ads or Bing Ads, rate your ads based on user experience which mobile pages are one of the factors.

 Making sure your landing pages load fast as possible could improve your relevance score and quality score as well.
 It is essential you get your pages to load fast on mobile devices.

 This is basically making sure the content on your landing pages is consistent with what your ads are saying.
 This gets your visitors to stay on your page longer as they find it relevant.

 Make sure your visitors find the right information as fast and as easily as possible.
 They should also be directed to call-to-action buttons as easily as possible.